Day in the life on a Yoga Retreat

 Why?
 Because when in nature people love to catch the sunrise, take a quiet leisurely walk, or just enjoy a cup of tea or coffee listening to the sounds around them.

-We start the hour and a half morning yoga around 7:00 am.
+We start the hour-and-a-half morning yoga around 7:00 am.
 Practice is started with dynamic rhythmic movement with attention and focus to the breath.

-the practice could be leading up to one of our workshops.
+If we’re lucky, the practice could be leading up to one of our workshops.

 After practice, we head on over to breakfast.